 Top 10 Tips for Managing Anxiety When You are Autistic

 Research shows that the majority of autistic people experience high to debilitating levels of anxiety every day.
-Having a little anxiety is helpful; it can boost our energy and assist us to get important things done.
+Having a little anxiety is helpful; it can boost our energy and assist us in getting important things done.
 Higher levels of anxiety are exhausting, can interfere with life satisfaction and important goals, and can lead to worse physical and mental health outcomes.
 We have compiled our list of top ten tips to assist you or your loved one in managing your anxiety.
 Don’t put yourself under pressure to start all of these at once—trial one per month at a rate of once per week or less.
 Keep the ones that work for you.

 Practice Self-Compassion